Table of Contents

 There are moments when you wish to check how many resources are being consumed, or how many files are under access by the specialized process, etc. These metrics provide valuable insights into our tech stack execution and management.
 This gives us leverage to understand the ultimate performance of what we have designed and eventually helps us optimize.

 A vast majority of tools are already out there to get the job done, but today we will be talking about the specifics of StatsD.
 We will learn how to deploy your own Python StatsD client, how to employ it for monitoring your Python applications and then eventually store the recorded metrics in a database.
 Afterwards, if you want to see your StatsD metrics displayed on Grafana Dashboards, powered by Prometheus or Graphite, sign up for our free-trial.
-But first, let’s get started!
+But first, let’s get started with StatsD!

 StatsD is a node.js project that collects and listens to statistics and system performance metrics.
 These statistics are in turn sent over the network allowing us to collect varying kinds of metric data.
 A major advantage of using StatsD is the easy integration it offers with other tools like Grafana, Graphite, InfluxDB, etc.

 Pros of StatsD